Disclosure: Our team is always looking for things we think our readers will value. We can receive compensation for publishing this article.

 Bonus: More War Games that Feature Naval Battles

 War Thunder is a great option which, although not exclusively containing naval battles, definitely has some great naval content.
 The focus is on flight, but no air combat game is complete without naval battles.
-You can experience naval warfare in War Thunder with aircraft carriers, warships, and naval aviation units.
+You can experience War Thunder naval warfare with aircraft carriers, warships, and naval aviation units.
 For a free game, it’s a great option.

 The Naval Strike expansion pack for Battlefield 4 brings naval warfare to the 21st century.
-Taking place in the South China Sea, an area of increasing naval tension between the US and China, the DLC pack brings multiplayer maps, new gadgets and weapons, and most importantly, a hovercraft.
+Taking place in the South China Sea, the DLC pack brings multiplayer maps, new gadgets and weapons, and most importantly, a hovercraft.
 In the new Carrier Assault mode, you’ll be battling to sink the enemy’s aircraft carriers.

 Bonus: Top Mobile Naval Battle Games